 Teece (2010) suggests that companies should be seeking and considering improvements to business models…. that add value for customers at all times.
 Changing the firm’s business model literally involves changing the paradigm by which it goes to market, and inertia is likely to be considerable.

-Business Model Innovation (BMI is important to firms.
+Business Model Innovation (BMI) is important to firms.
 Amit and Zott (2010) cite a report from the Economist Intelligence Unit (2005) that most of the over 4,000 senior managers surveyed worldwide favoured new business models over new products and services as a source of future competitive advantage, as it was easier to undermine and erode the returns from product or process innovation.
 They concluded that innovation at the business model level can translate into a sustainable performance advantage, but this implied that firms need to identify competitive threats from beyond their traditional industry boundaries.

 BMI can improve a firm’s performance (Lambert and Davidson, 2013).
 IBM’s Global CEO study reports a positive correlation between BMI and organisational success (McGrath, 2010).
 Aspara et al. (2010) analysed reports from 500 European firms and found that firms that strategically focus on business model innovation and replication have a higher average value of profitability than firms who did not.
 One reason for positive returns is that new business models are often designed for customers that are currently not being served by incumbents (McGrath, 2010).